nustechnology/technical-notes/dry-in-ruby.md

 ## Context

-Take a look simple example of 2 class that have function reset avatars of selected users.
+Take a look at a simple example of 2 classes that have reset avatars function of selected users.
 The first class, it resets exceed limited size avatars

 ```
 class ExceedLimitedSizeAvatarReseter